 LIKE A LOCAL

-2: Rent a car.
-And not a big convertible – but a small one so you can park.
+Rent a car!
+And not a big convertible – but a small one, so you can park.
 If it’s a little dented the better, if you want to drive like to locals.
 And air-con is for losers.

-4: Order many appetizers and share.
+Order many appetizers and share.
 Remember the local snails, the fried cheese (saganaki) and the fish roe salad (taramo salad).
 Octopus is not the speciality here due to the many hundred years of mountain living.

-5: Greece have longest wine making tradition in Europe, so drink plenty of local white wine- I like the grape Assyrtiko.
+Greece and Crete has the longest wine-making tradition in Europe, so drink plenty of local white wine – I like the grape Assyrtiko.
 And buy some if you can; it’s not easy or cheap to find back home.